 The surgery lasts around 3 hours and the patient must be under observation for approximately 4 hours.

 Recovery is around 1 week long, and you’ll start seeing final results between 3 and 6 months after the procedure, once your face has completely recovered, but you will begin to see results around the 7th day after the surgery.
 You must attend to a check-up consultation 7 days after the procedure.

-In order to obtain the expected results, the use of garment is mandatory during the fist 2 months.
-Lymphatic drainage massages are recommended to reduce inflamation in a faster, more precise way.
+In order to obtain the expected results, the use of special garment is mandatory during the first 1 months.

 Before & After